 I prefer roasting cauliflower in the oven over any other method of cooking, because the high heat allows the breakdown of fibers, making it very tender, and it brings out the sweetness, with a little bit of char.

-You can also cook the cauliflower on the stovetop in a pan with a thin layer of oil, but it doesn’t turn out quite as tasty, in my opinion, and it’s not as healthy with the additional oil.
+You can also cook the cauliflower on the stovetop in a pan with a thin layer of oil, but it doesn’t turn out quite as tasty, in my opinion.

 Other Variations of Roasted Cauliflower

 The best part about this recipe – aside from how awesome it tastes – is that you can mix it up with other variations very easily, so it’s not always the same side dish every time.